abgit/myfw/README.md

 mode
 ----
-Most of times we have at least two environments: development (when our app is executed locally and some debugging is enabled) and production (when our app is executed on a remote server).
+Most of times we have at least two environments: **development** (when our app is executed locally and some debugging is enabled) and **production** (when our app is executed on a remote server).
 This means that we need to assign distinct configuration options depending of our mode.
 To do this we only need to predefine config options using `configureMode()` for each mode and assign mode previously.
-Let's predefine 'development' and 'production' modes with different config settings:
+Let's predefine **development** and **production** modes with different config settings:

 ```php
 require 'myfw.php';